Last updated on October 18, 2022

 After both creature’s damage is dealt, Typhoid Rats dies and Undercity Troll’s regeneration shield activates.
 It becomes tapped, back at full health.
 Your opponent really wants to remove your Troll, so they then cast Shock targeting your Troll.

-Although the regeneration shield is no longer present on your creature, it can be regenerated a second time if you have a spell and the mana.
+As many times as you have available mana, you can activate regeneration shields.
 And, lucky you, in this scenario you do!
-You cast the ability’s namesake, Regenerate, before Shock resolves which puts your spell on top of the stack, giving your Troll a second regeneration shield.
+You activate the ability’s namesake, Regenerate, before Shock resolves which puts your shield on top of the stack.

-After your spell resolves, your opponent’s spell resolves and deals your Troll lethal damage which is then removed as it regenerates again.
-At this point, you realize that regenerate is a bit of an annoying mechanic since you can pretty much keep your creatures alive indefinitely provided the proper spells and mana, unless your opponent drops a regeneration-preventing nuke like Death Pits of Rath.
+After your shield resolves, your opponent’s spell resolves and deals your Troll lethal damage which is then removed as it regenerates again.
+Regenerate can pretty much keep your creatures alive given the proper resources, unless your opponent drops a regeneration-preventing nuke like Death Pits of Rath.

 Relentless Dead | Illustration by Ryan Yee